-The Manual for Club Officers is an authoritative and exhaustive compendium of information and instruction concerning the work of the officers and committees of local clubs.
+The Manual For Club Officers is an authoritative and exhaustive compendium of information and instruction concerning the work of the officers and committees of local clubs.

-The Manual for District Officers is an exceedingly important volume of information concerning the relation of the district to the International body and to the constituent clubs, and contains many detailed suggestions for the work of the district officers.
+The Manual For District Officers is an exceedingly important volume of information concerning the relation of the district to the International body and to the constituent clubs, and contains many detailed suggestions for the work of the district officers.
 It is continued in mimeograph form that it readily may be revised each year in the light of new methods and recent experience.
 Such flexibility of form adds to its value and increases its usefulness.

 The Proceedings of each annual International convention are published.
-Formerly "official club copies" were sent free to club secretaries for the official files of each club, but this can not be done at present.
-Only a limited edition is published for those who purchase copies.
+Formerly "official club copies" were sent free to club secretaries for the official files of each club, but this could not be done in 1932, when a limited edition was published only for those who purchased copies.
 The proceedings of any convention may be ordered from Headquarters in Chicago at a nominal price.